MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 In this step, you can add or remove available properties from your Confluence data source.
 Microsoft 365 has already selected few properties by default.

 With a Confluence Query Language (CQL) string, you can specify conditions for syncing pages.
 It's like a **Where** clause in a **SQL Select** statement.
 For example, you can choose to index only the pages that are modified in the last two years.
 To learn about creating your own query string, see [Advanced Searching using CQL](https://developer.atlassian.com/server/confluence/advanced-searching-using-cql/).
-By default, all blogs and pages will be indexed by the connector.
+By default, all pages will be indexed by the connector.

 >[!TIP]
 >You may use the CQL filter to index **content modified after a certain time** using, *lastModified >= "2018/12/31"*